netdata/netdata/docs/Running-behind-nginx.md

 ### Enable authentication

 Create an authentication file to enable basic authentication via Nginx, this secures your Netdata dashboard.
-Do not use authentication without having first [enabled TLS](#using-tls-communication)!

 If you don't have an authentication file, you can use the following command: